ZoabKapoor/project-ideas/free-3.md

 experience like now?
 What would their experience be like if you could help them?_

+Imagine this: You want to be the very best, like no one ever was.

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_